firstmatecloud/guidelines-repo-example/GUIDELINES.md

 * Every repository should have a testing pipeline, automatically triggered when a PR is created.
 * The testing pipeline should be successful to be able to merge a PR.

-## Branching

-* 'main' is used as the main branch.
-No one can push to the main branch.